 1. Wine, Cocktails and Drinks of the day

 Disclosure: You don’t have the be a drinker to have fun as a grown up on a Disney Cruise.
-But, know that almost all of the adult programs have an alcoholic offering as part of the good time!
+But, know that almost all of the adult programs have an alcoholic offering ( if you want it) as part of the good time!
 Even the apple cobbler is made with rum.
 Some programs are offered up right in the newly re-imagined bars on the Disney Wonder.
 Drinks can be found at several bars on deck 9, and all feature both an alcoholic and non-alcoholic drink of the day.
-If you’re looking for something more serious the adult section of the boat has a secluded pool, bar and hot tub that are tucked away in the forward away from the noise and kiddie areas.
+If you’re looking for something more serious the adult section of the boat has a secluded pool, bar and hot tub.
+The adult deck is tucked away in the forward away from the noise and kiddie areas.
 So whether your looking for the scotch, a tri-colored bahamarita, or a glass of wine hand-picked by the cruise Sommelier you are covered.
 You may not be stumbling around the world at Epcot’s Food and Wine Festival, but considering you’re on a boat that’s probably a good thing.

 2. Adult Only Programs